Kentucky is known for horse racing and is (unsurprisingly) considered the horse capital of the world.

 Kentucky’s average annual rainfall is 47.6 inches, which is above most of the other US states.
 During the summer months, it rains 29% of the time.

-Along with rain, some of the storms in the Bluegrass State are accompanied by hail and lightning.
+Along with rain, some of the weather disasters in the Bluegrass State are accompanied by hail and lightning.
 The largest hail report measured 5 inches in diameter!

 With respect to lightning-related deaths, Kentucky ranks 15th in the US.
 Based on data collected by the National Lightning Detection Network, the state had an average of 535,834 lightning strikes per year.
 That is more than 1,400 a day!

-Severe thunderstorms and hail are no joke— they can cause a whole lot of damage.
+Severe thunderstorms and hail are no joke— they can cause a whole lot of damage to both life and personal property.
 If you’re planning outdoor activities while a storm is in the forecast, make changes to your plans.
 As the saying goes, “when thunder roars, go indoors.”

 Most storms happen within a short span of 30 minutes.
 Once they’ve passed, you’re typically safe to go out and continue enjoying your day.
 Read our list of safety tips before the next storm occurs!